 - 1 tbsp Fresh parsley chopped

-Add chicken and marinade into a zip lock bag, mix well to ensure all chicken tenderloins are covered with marinate.
-Marinate for 1 hour, or up to 24 hours.
+- Add chicken and marinade into a zip lock bag, mix well to ensure all chicken tenderloins are covered with marinate.
+Marinate for 1 hour, or up to 24 hours (the longer the better!).

-Cook chicken until it reaches 165 degrees F. Flip halfway through.
+- Cook chicken until it reaches 165℉.
+Flip halfway through.
 Once chicken is done, brush honey on both sides of the tenderloins and remove.

-On the stovetop, in a pot, bring to boil rice, water and coconut milk.
-Once boiled, bring to medium low heat and cook covered (cover with a tight lid and do not open) for ~20 minutes.
+- On the stovetop, in a pot, bring to boil rice, water and coconut milk.
+Once boiled, bring to medium low heat and cook covered (cover with a tight lid and do not open) for ~17-20 minutes (See Note 1).
 Remove from heat.